kgomez1990/teamprofilegenerator/README.md

 2. Make sure Node is downloaded.
 3. Open a new terminal in your code editor.
 4. Run index.js and answer and follow the prompts.
-5. the ReadMe will be generated after a few short responses.
+5. the HTML page will be generated after a few short responses.

 ## Contributors:
 * [Karim Gomez](https://github.com/kgomez1990)